decentraland/adr/content/ADR-138-social-service-authentication.md

 ### Implementing an authentication service

-This is a great option for when we want to stop using Matrix, we would be in control of everything, allowing to build login features as we deem necessary.
-The biggest problem of this option is the cost
+This is a great of if we ever want to stop using Matrix.
+We would be in control of everything, allowing to build login features as we deem necessary.
+Although this brings a lot of flexibility on login features, the biggest problem of this option is the cost of implementing everything from scratch, which is not necessary due to the current requirements.